 - Value of blood given to a blood bank

-“Since we just finished up an election, it’s worth noting that donations to political action committees and groups designated as 501(c)(4) nonprofit organizations are not tax-deductible,” said Kay Bell, author and tax journalist for the blog Don’t Mess With Taxes.
+“It’s worth noting that donations to political action committees and groups designated as 501(c)(4) nonprofit organizations are not tax-deductible,” said Kay Bell, author and tax journalist for the blog Don’t Mess With Taxes.

 How to Deduct Cash Donations

-One common error taxpayers make is claiming the full amount of a write-off donation to a charitable organization from which they receive a tangible benefit.
+One common error taxpayers make is claiming the full amount of a donation to a charitable organization from which they receive a tangible benefit.

 “Let’s say you went to a silent auction and won a prize that was valued at $1,000, but your winning bid — and therefore your donation — was only $500.
 You can’t claim a tax deduction because you came out ahead $500,” said Nisall.